Three Cool New Things in Commvault® Simpana® 10’s Latest Release

-We never rest on our laurels here at CommVault, and sure enough, we recently released a Service Pack that’s just jammed full of cool new features.
-In fact, Service Pack 8 for Simpana 10 has so many new goodies in it that I had a hard time picking which three Cool New Things to write about.
-You can find the full list of items here (you might want to get some coffee before you start reading, since it’s over 20 pages of new stuff!).
+We never rest on our laurels at CommVault, and sure enough, we recently released a Service Pack that’s just jammed full of cool new features.
+In fact, Service Pack 8 for Simpana 10 has so many new goodies in it that we had a hard time picking which three Cool New Things to write about.
+You can find the full list of items here (you might want to get some coffee before you start reading, since it’s more than 20 pages of new stuff).

 And now, the Cool New Things!

-Cool Thing #1: Data Loss Prevention for Laptops
+Cool Thing No. 1: Data Loss Prevention for Laptops

 More and more critical and unique corporate data lives on laptops.
 Trouble is, laptops aren’t always tucked safely behind your office walls.
 Instead, they are on-the-go machines that are too easily lost or stolen while traveling, creating the potential for major data privacy breaches if the laptop ends up in the wrong hands.